 Comfort and fit are two of the most important aspects to consider when choosing your next pair of hiking shoes, and the Sawtooth II is just as comfortable as its predecessor.
-While both of the hiking shoes from Hoka One One that we tested — the Sky Arkali and the Tor Summit — are just a little more comfortable than the Sawtooth II, thanks to their super plush midsoles, Oboz knows fit better than most brands and the Sawtooth II is a close runner up in the comfort category.
+While other shoes have more plush midsoles, Oboz knows fit better than most brands and the Sawtooth II is a close runner up in the comfort category.

 The heel is well-cushioned, and so is the forefoot.
 Why would you care about this?
 Hiking on flat surfaces, the heel strikes first and takes most of the impact, but when you hike on an incline the forefoot strikes first.
 If there is ample padding through the length of the shoe you will most likely have happy feet, especially when you are hiking in technical terrain or carrying a pack.
-Other models that lacked much forefoot padding, like the Keen Voyageur, showed it in such conditions.
+Other models that lacked much forefoot padding revealed this in such conditions.

 Some testers feel that the new Sawtooth is narrower than the old version, so if you have a narrow foot and couldn't get the old Sawtooth to fit, it might be worth checking out the Sawtooth II and see if it is more to your liking.